This article illustrates seven cases of fetal alcohol syndrome (FAS).

 This 2020 article focuses on the hope, relationships and educational experiences of 38 detained youth in Western Australia.
 The study uses a ‘social yarning’ approach.

-This 2020 article outlines how individuals with FASD may experience inequalities with the justice system.
+This article outlines how individuals with FASD may experience inequalities within the justice system.
 It focuses on why assessment, diagnosis and intervention is important and the role of health and justice professionals in promoting more equitable outcomes for individuals with FASD involved with the justice system.

 February 13, 2020

-The aim of this study published in 2020 was to gauge the planned preconception health behaviours and attitudes towards being asked about pregnancy intention by a general practitioner (GP) among people of reproductive age in Australia.
+The aim of this study was to gauge the planned preconception health behaviours and attitudes towards being asked about pregnancy intentions by a general practitioner (GP) among people of reproductive age in Australia.

 February 20, 2020

-This review published in 2020 will discuss the evidence that indicates low-dose and early prenatal alcohol exposure can increase the risk of mental illness in offspring and discuss the mechanistic pathways that may be involved.
+This review will discuss the evidence that indicates low- and early-dose alcohol exposure can increase the risk of mental illness in offspring, while exploring the mechanistic pathways that may be involved.

 February 20, 2020